 letter well received by board.
 Highly unlikely they will be able to reschedule the initial class for the fall, but working on shoring up program

-Letter from Matt Greene FLC letter to sing onto it we chose.
+Letter from Matt Greene for FLC to sign onto it if we chose.
 Need to decide today, Matt Greene would like to have already submitted it.

 Jason- directly submitted edits and suggestions to Matt.
-Appears to attack some NGOs including FireSafe Council's which weary of, but supportive of the idea of permanent funding source for CFIP.
+Appears to attack some NGOs including FireSafe Council's which we are wary of, but supportive of the idea of permanent funding source for CFIP.

 Harlan - Didn't read in the same way as Jason, but could see how that may be the interpretation.
 Thought 3 pages was long and redundant in places.
 Elicia, Paul, and others agree.
 Would still sign without change due to importance.